What Does a Dark Sky Look Like?

 Why should we preserve the night sky?
 We have advanced technology to the point that we can now strike out the dark of night and replace it with a perpetual twilight.
-No longer do we have to fear the dark and the scary monsters that come out when the sun goes down.
+No longer do we have to fear the dark when the sun goes down.
 Why does Dark Matter anymore?

 All life on Earth evolved with a natural day and night cycle, over millions of years.
 Night is part of life’s DNA.